rackerlabs/devsite/source/_posts/2014-06-23-chef-metal-and-rackspace.markdown

 ```

 You can bootstrap your provisioning node with knife with this recipe, and it will
 create two nodes on the Rackspace Cloud!

+`knife bootstrap -x root -E 'development' -r "recipe[cookbook::metal.rb" 12.34.56.78`

-[Chef Metal is still under heavy
-development and you can follow along on [GitHub][5].
+[Chef Metal is still under heavy development and you can follow along on
+[GitHub][5].
+Happy Cheffing!

 [1]: http://www.getchef.com/blog/2014/03/04/chef-metal-0-2-release/
 [2]: http://docs.opscode.com/chef/essentials_data_bags.html#encrypt-a-data-bag-item